Fire Science

 Semester Hours 3

 This course provides the Fire Instructor I with the next level of understanding for the training of personnel.
-This course trains the participants to perform job and task analysis, develop goals and objectives, and develop a lesson plan along with the coordinating training aids, and student tests and evaluation.
+This course trains the participants to perform job and task analysis, develop goals and objectives, develop a lesson plan, and coordinate training aids and student tests and evaluations.
 During the course, the students are divided into groups, each of which is responsible for the development of a lesson plan to be presented to the class on the final day.

 FSC 208: Fire Combat Tactics and Strategy